 Please watch this short video to help navigate the website!

-Which Class is Best for Me and My Dog?
+Which Class is Best for My Dog & I?

 Watch the following videos and Jodi Kellar will explain the courses and classes for all levels of training,